Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 [20] Verd, B., Clark, E., Wotton, K.R., Janssens, H., Jimenez-Guri, E., Crombach, A., and Jaeger, J. (2018).
 A damped oscillator imposes temporal order on posterior gap gene expression in _Drosophila_. _PLoS Biology_, 16(2), e2003174.

-[21]
-Richard, J-P. (2003).
+[21] Richard, J-P. (2003).
 Time-delay systems: an overview of some recent advances and open problems. _Automatica_, 39, 1667-1694.

 [22] Artyomov, M.N., Meissner, A., and Chakraborty, A.K.
 (2010).
 A Model for Genetic and Epigenetic Regulatory Networks Identifies Rare Pathways for Transcription Factor Induced Pluripotency. _PLoS Computational Biology_, 6(5), e1000785.

 [23] Brookings, T., Carlson, J.M., and Doyle, J. (2005).
 Three mechanisms for power laws on the Cayley tree. _Physical Review E_, 72(5), 056120.

+[24] Mensch, J., Carreira, V., Lavagnino, N., Goenaga, J., Folguera, G., Hasson, E., and Fanara, J.J.
+(2010).
+Stage-Specific Effects of
+Candidate Heterochronic Genes on Variation in Developmental Time along an Altitudinal Cline of Drosophila melanogaster. _PLoS One_, 5(6), e11229.

 [24] Graham, T.G.W., Ali Tabei, S.M., Dinner, A.R., and Rebay, I. (2010).
 Modeling bistable cell-fate choices in the Drosophila eye: qualitative and quantitative perspectives. _Development_, 137, 2265-2278.